idvorkin/idvorkin.github.io/_td/sicp.md

 Reflection lets you operate at runtime, while macros change the code at compile time.
 Compile time is more efficient, but can be less powerful

+## Paul graham on the roots of list

+Paul has lots of good stuff , you can read through it [http://www.paulgraham.com/lisp.html].
+I think his best post was LISP from scratch [here](/static/roots_of_lisp.pdf)

+The core idea was you can make all of computing with just 7 primitives!
+You can then use those to create X helper functions, from which you can then execute the language!

+The primitives are:

+The helpers are:

+The final Eval code: